-SO2R "boxes" may be controlled through a hardware LPT port under 32-bit operating systems, and under 64-bit operating systems if a substitute port driver is installed as described here.
+SO2R "boxes" may be controlled through a hardware LPT port under 32-bit operating systems or 64-bit operating systems.
 Alternatively, the MicroHam USB SO2R Control Protocol and the K1XM Open Two Radio Support Protocol are both supported, for use with devices that accommodate them.

 USB-to-serial converters and USB interface devices are supported through virtual serial ports provided by their associated driver software.
-USB-to-LPT converters cannot be used for either SO2R control or CW/PTT functions, except for the PIEXX SO2RXLAT i (which is specifically designed for this purpose).
+USB-to-LPT converters cannot be used for either SO2R control or CW/PTT functions, except for the PIEXX SO2RXLAT (which is specifically designed for this purpose).